-A. Ensure that:

-Fire room has been evacuated

-Door(s) to fire room have been closed

-Fire alarm has been activated and a page made identifying the fire location

-All residents have been removed from hall and doors closed

-All equipment has been removed from the hall (not placed in occupied rooms)

-B. Make decision regarding further evacuation, using the following guidelines:

-If fire has been extinguished, no further evacuation is necessary.
-Have staff reassure residents.

-If corridor smoke conditions would not be tolerable for residents, do not evacuate.
-Inform fire department of smoke concerns upon their arrival.

-If fire has not been extinguished and corridor conditions are tolerable, begin evacuation as follows:

-- 1. Residents from the fire compartment to be moved to the adjacent side of the fire/smoke doors, per evacuation diagram. - 2.
-Have staff evacuate the rooms adjacent to the fire room first, followed by the room opposite the fire room.
-The remaining rooms in the compartment shall then be evacuated. - 3.
-Mark the door with masking tape from the frame to the knob to indicate that the room has been evacuated.
-Red magnets for this purpose are stored on the frame of each door. - 4.
-Account for residents and staff once all are relocated.
+A. Ensure that: ☐ Fire room has been evacuated ☐ Door(s) to fire room have been closed $\hfill\square$ Fire alarm has been activated and a page made identifying the fire location $\hfill\square$ All residents have been removed from hall and doors closed □ All equipment has been removed from the hall (not placed in occupied rooms) 3.
+Mak ke decision regarding further evacuation, using the following guidelines: ☐ If fire has been extinguished, no further evacuation is necessary.
+Have staff reassure residents. ☐ If corridor smoke conditions would not be tolerable for residents, do not evacuate.
+Inform fire department of smoke concerns upon their arrival. ☐ If fire has not been extinguished and corridor conditions are tolerable, begin evacuation as follows: 1.
+Residents from the fire compartment to be moved to the adjacent side of the fire/smoke doors, per evacuation diagram.
+2. Have staff evacuate the rooms adjacent to the fire room first, followed by the room opposite the fire room.
+The remaining rooms in the compartment shall then be evacuated.
+2. Have staff evacuate the rooms adjacent to the fire room first, followed by the room

+3. Mark the door to the room with a red "Empty" magnet to indicate that the room has been evacuated.
+Red "Empty" magnets for this purpose are located at the top of every door frame.

+4. Account for residents and staff once all are relocated.
 Report results to the Control Station.